 " The course enables me to have some preliminary understanding on how the brain works in every aspect.
 I get more and more interested in learning how the brain functions that can control and explain my thinking, my feeling, my movement, my decision making etc. The course also provides me with knowledge to clarify some doubtful and superstitious claims and hypothesis.
 I will not hesitate to recommend this course to anyone who is curious and interested in learning the anatomy and function of the brain. "

 " Best course I have taken in my two years at City U and would recommend it to most.
-The array of professors throughout the course was great in that you got an expert in the field lecturing you on every topic.
-The weekly tests were great in keeping you on top of your work otherwise that massive amount of studying at the end would be too daunting."
+The array of professors throughout the course was great in that you got an expert in the field lecturing you on every topic."

 Of course we were pleased to receive such high praise :-)